vuejs/vue-test-utils/docs/pt-br/api/wrapper/setProps.md

 # setProps(propriedades)

-Define as propriedades do `vm` do embrulho e força sua atualização.
+Define as propriedades do `vm` do wrapper e força sua atualização.

 **Nota: o wrapper deve ser uma instância do Vue.**